ConesaLab/TensorPLS/README.md

 Here we show a minimal workflow using TensorPLS on example data, this example consider a very large dataset with 136 Subjects, 21285 features (Genes) and 5 time points.
 So we need to expect for those type of dataset a significant computational time in Steps like imputation (if needed).
-In this example we have an external metadata file with information about subjects that user can use to filter the dataset (cohort_filter parameter)
+In this example we have an external metadata file with information about subjects that user can use to filter the dataset (cohort_filter parameter).
+I will also include some examples from the GCTOF dataset to highlight specific differences when needed, while the complete pipeline is illustrated using the Gene Expression dataset.

 ```r
 library(TensorPLS)